quartzbio/quartzbio-python/docs-source/source/filters.md

 ## Text Filters

 Long (paragraph-length) fields typically use the `text` data type.
-The "`contains"` filter in text fields works more like a search than a filter.
+The `"contains"` filter in text fields works more like a search than a filter.
 Results that match the search term are brought back in the order of relevance.

 ```Python